Battery comparison test. Comparative test of imported and domestic batteries

 Price 3.5 thousand rubles

-Battery #5.
+Battery No. 5.
 Aktex

 Price 2.7 thousand rubles

 Aktex is the best budget option and at the same time with high performance characteristics.
 The product is manufactured using hybrid technology using calcium and antimony.
 This makes the battery more resistant to deep discharge at low temperatures.
 In addition, calcium negative plates minimize self-discharge.
-In terms of "reserve capacity" Aktex are the absolute leaders among analogues.
-However, at a temperature of -30 degrees, the battery does not guarantee the engine will start.
+In terms of “reserve capacity” Aktex are the absolute leaders among analogues.
+However, at a temperature of -30 degrees, the battery does not guarantee engine starting.
 The price of such a unit is about 2.7 thousand rubles.

 No. 4.
 Tudor